 In the beginning, newspapers gave people the news.

+Newspapers have not been first with the news since the BBC started reading it out on the wireless.
 But they have told us about the news, pulled it all together, made sense of it, commented on it, packaged it with puzzles, competitions, offers.

 And they have great writers and great headline writers: